Miele Triflex HX1 vs. Dyson V12 Detect

 Surprisingly, even without a soft roller tool, the Triflex HX1 was better at picking up sand (100% vs. 99.9%).

-But I’d still recommend the V12 Detect on this surface because it’s more efficient (with the soft roller tool) and has the green laser – beneficial for tracking dust.
+But I’d still recommend the V12 Detect on this surface because it’s more efficient (with the soft roller tool) and has a green laser, which is beneficial for tracking dust.

 Dyson V12 laser slim roller inside dark room

-Another plus for Dyson is its ball steering and compact nozzle, so it’s better in tight spaces, whereas Miele has a bulky frame that’ll struggle in these areas.
+Another plus for Dyson is its ball steering and compact nozzle, which make it better in tight spaces, whereas Miele has a bulky frame that’ll struggle in these areas.

 Hair Wrap [on Hard Floors]

-The Dyson V12 Detect is the better option for cleaning hair with its higher airflow in the max setting, which manifests in the results.
+The Dyson V12 Detect is the better option for cleaning hair, thanks to its higher airflow at max, which translates into better results.

 Dyson V12 hair wrap soft roller